moovweb/open-tritium/README.md

 ## Building Tritium Locally

-* This assumes you have setup your $GOPATH ex. `export GOPATH=/Users/Yourname/dev`
+* This assumes you have Go installed (64-bit) and have setup your $GOPATH ex. `export GOPATH=/Users/Yourname/dev`

 ### Setup MOOV_HOME